A guide to writing a Board Cover Letter

 Conduct significant research before writing a board cover letter.

-You must conduct substantial research to gain the insights and knowledge required to ensure that your cover letter demonstrates why you are the right person for the board role, how you can help, and how you separate yourself from the competition.
+You must conduct substantial research to gain the insights and knowledge required to demonstrate why you are the right fit for the board role, address the selection criteria, and separate yourself from the competition.

-Chairs seek passionate board members.
-They must be passionate about the organization and the board role.
-To be effective, the board must encompass shared values and ethics.
-Research is required to identify and then articulate your common passions, values and ethics.
+We know that Chairs seek passionate board members, therefore it is essential that candidates articulate their passion for the organization and the board role.
+Chairs also know that, to be effective, boards must embrace shared values and ethics.
+Research is required to identify and then articulate your common passions, values, and ethics.

 TIP 2